Bill Luckett (businessman): Early life

 Luckett was born in Fort Worth, Texas and grew up in Clarksdale, Mississippi.
 He had lived in Mississippi since he was six weeks old.
 His father was a lawyer.
 Luckett was also the great-nephew of Semmes Luckett, who in 1954 argued in favor of segregation against Thurgood Marshall in the landmark Brown v.
 Board of Education of Topeka, Kansas case.

 Education and military service

 Luckett graduated from Clarksdale High School in 1966.
 Luckett also graduated from the University of Virginia and earned a Juris Doctor degree at the University of Mississippi.
 He graduated from the latter university in 1973.
 He also served in the Mississippi National Guard from 1971 to 1979.
 He received an honorary degree from Coahoma Community College in May 2002.
 He was also inducted into the Living Legends of Aviation in 2009.

 Career

 Film career

 He has acted in the films Texas Heart (2016), Battlecreek (2017), The Poison Rose (2019), Vanquish (2021) and Paradise Highway (2022).

 According to Luckett, he and actor Morgan Freeman had been best friends for “25 years.”

 Businesses

-He also co-owned the Madidi Restaurant with Freeman from 2001 to 2012.
-From May 2001 till his death, Luckett also co-owned with business partner Morgan Freeman the Ground Zero Blues Club.
+Luckett co-owned the Madidi Restaurant with Freeman from 2001 to 2012.
+From May 2001 till his death, Luckett also co-owned with Freeman the Ground Zero Blues Club.